Homediagrammingwhat is a uml diagram

 UML diagram in Miro

 What is a UML diagram?
 A UML diagram is a way to visualize systems and software using Unified Modeling Language (UML).
 Software engineers create UML diagrams to understand the designs, code architecture, and proposed implementation of complex software systems.
 UML diagrams are also used to model workflows and business processes.
 Coding can be a complicated process with many interrelated elements.
 There are often thousands of lines of programming language that can be difficult to understand at first glance.
 A UML diagram simplifies this information into a visual reference that’s easier to digest.
 It uses a standardized method for writing a system model and capturing conceptual ideas.
-UML diagrams help keep track of relationships and hierarchies between important lines of code.
-While these diagrams look similar to some decision trees or flowcharts, they have unique attributes.
-Simplifying something as complex as a barrage of code is extremely useful for engineers and non-technical stakeholders.
-It allows them to stay on top of the projects they are working on and avoid getting lost in the endless complexities inherent in software programming.
-UML diagrams also divide the components and subcomponents that are essential to building a piece of software.

 Types of UML diagrams

-There are two subcategories of UML diagrams: structural diagrams and behavioral diagrams.
-Structural diagrams depict the components that make up a system and the relationship between those components.
-These diagrams show the static aspects of a system.
-Behavioral diagrams represent what happens within a system.
-They show how all the components interact with each other and with other systems or users.
+Structural diagrams visualize the components that make up a system and the relationship between them — showing the static aspects of a system.
+Behavioral diagrams, on the other hand, represent what happens within a system — including how the components interact with each other and with other systems or users.

 Structural diagrams